ksator/junos-verifications-automation-with-jsnapy/README.md

 # About JSNAPy:
 You can use it to automate verifications on Junos devices.
+For both operational state verifications and configuration verifications.
 This is the Python version of Junos SNapshot Administrator (JSNAP).
 JSNAPy is supported in three modes:
  - a command line tool